MoisesTapia/Infra-Basic/Docker/README.md

 ```bash
 docker-compose stop
 ```
-after down services if you want enable again you just write this comand, wich enable the services
+after down services if you want enable again you just write this comand, which enable the services

 ```bash
 docker-compose start